 - Meeting booking rate: Target 2–5% of total touches.
 This is the core pipeline metric.

 - Positive reply rate: Separate interested replies from unsubscribes.
-This reveals true resonance.
+This reveals true resonance with your ICP.

 Content Strategy for SaaS